tsmotlp/FedRIR/README.md

 ## Citation
 If you find this code useful for your research, please cite our paper:
 ```
-[Citation will be available after publication]
+coming soon
 ```

 ## License
 This project is licensed under the MIT License.

 ## Contact
-If you have any questions, please feel free to contact [your email].
+If you have any questions, please feel free to contact [yqhuang2912@gmail.com].